sendkumaranil/sample-react-app/README.md

 ### `Example-8 : resuable component with props with javascript object example`
     index8.js  (in order to run this example rename index from index8 and try) related files are ContactCard2.js,ContactCard2.css, ContactApp2.js, image1.png,image2.png,image3.jpg,image4.jpg

+### `Example-9 : resuable component with props and data comes in array iterate over map`
+    index9.js  (in order to run this example rename index from index9 and try) related files are Product.js,Product.css, ProductApp.js,ProductApp.css,productData.js.